Colorado Springs Airport: Airline market share

+Ground transport

 Location and access

 The airport is located on the east side of Colorado Springs, accessible by Milton E. Proby Parkway via Powers Boulevard/SH 21.
 Milton E. Proby Parkway loops through the airport running north to the terminal, with exits to long and short term parking and rental car return, and eventually splits into an upper departures drop-off area and lower arrivals pick-up area east of the terminal.
 The road converges again on the west side of the terminal and runs south, joined by access roads, parking lot exits, and rental car exits.
 There is also an exit to return to the terminal via the northbound airport entrance.

 Milton E. Proby Parkway also provides access to other airport facilities and tenants, including a Northrop Grumman building and an Amazon distribution center via Peak Innovation Parkway.

 Powers Boulevard/SH 21, a primary expressway in El Paso County, runs west of the airport and provides easy access to general and private aviation hangars, maintenance facilities (including the SkyWest hangar), and FBOs (Cutter Aviation, jetCenter, and the J.H.W.
 Hangar Complex).
 The expressway also provides north-south access to the Colorado Springs and Falcon (via Highway 24) region.